ruijiang81/ruijiang81.github.io/_pages/teaching.md

 ---

-MIS 301 - INTRODUCTION TO INFORMATION TECHNOLOGY MANAGEMENT in Spring 2022.
+Instructor for MIS 301 - INTRODUCTION TO INFORMATION TECHNOLOGY MANAGEMENT - Spring 2022.

 # Course Overview
 Information technology (IT) has transformed all aspects of 21st century business and everyday